HollowMan6/02239-Data-Security/authentication/README.md

 <!-- > (max 3 pages)
 > This section should provide a short introduction to the specific problem of password based authentication in client/server systems and analyse the problems relating to password storage (on the server), password transport (between client and server) and password verification. -->

 The databased is provisioned with a testuser and its password to test the application.
 Moreover, the server manages the user authentication using _printer.authenticate()_ primitive which takes users' username and password hash.
-If the printer service is tried to be accessed prior authentication, an error message is returned to user.
+If the printer service tried to be accessed prior authentication, an error message is returned to user.

 If the authentication is successful, the server creates a session for the user an issues a unique string as a access token to the client using UUID and session time.
 Whilst token's limited time validity,  the client can access the print service by calling each API and providing the access token in the request, without the need for reauthentication.
 Reauthentication is required only in case user performs stop or restart operations or when user's session expires.